padubidri-pavan/padubidri-pavan.github.io/_pages/cv.md

 Work experience
 ======
 * Summer 2021 : Machine Learning Intern at Infrrd
-  * Responsible for developing automated document image clustering algorithm
+  * Responsible for the development of automated document image clustering using pre-trained transformer models for document embedding and implemented an algorithm to group documents based on similarity of feature vectors.
-  * Developed and tested various online classifiers for NER classification
+  * Developed and tested various online classifiers for NER classification.
+Documented various classification techniques and benchmarked the performance of various datasets.
+Performed error analysis on the results to understand which NER tags perform better.
-  * Developed Data preprocessing pipeline for Intelligent Document Processing research team
+  * Developed Data preprocessing pipeline for Intelligent Document Processing research team which involved fetching data from Elasticsearch, extracting relevant information, pre-processing the text and converting the dataset to the format used for few shot learning.
+Clustered the dataset based on visual and structural similarity and split the dataset into train-test-validation for each cluster for the further stages of few shot learning.
-  * Worked with Amazon Elastic Inference for deploying GPU demanding ML applications
+  * Worked with Amazon Elastic Inference for deploying GPU demanding ML applications using a RoBERTa model embedding
-  * Developed ML microservices for ML based web applications
+  * Developed ML microservices and RESTful APIs for ML based web applications to cluster the documents.

 * September 2020 - December 2021: Recitation Leader and Grader at New Yok University
   * Conducting recitation for undergrad students and holding office hours to help students